ringsd/everything-curl-cn/cmdline/urls/scheme.md

     curl ftp.funet.fi/README

-While this gets data from a HTTP server:
+While this gets data from an HTTP server:

     curl example.com

 You can modify the default protocol to something other than HTTP with the `--proto-default` option.

+## Supported schemes

+curl supports or can be made to support (if built so) the following transfer schemes and protocols:

+DICT, FILE, FTP, FTPS, GOPHER, GOPHERS, HTTP, HTTPS, IMAP, IMAPS, LDAP, LDAPS, MQTT, POP3, POP3S, RTMP, RTMPS, RTSP, SCP, SFTP, SMB, SMBS, SMTP, SMTPS, TELNET and TFTP